Sunday, June 30, 2024

 Introduction

 This is my first post on my new adventures in O scale.
-As I write this I believe I have several goals that I would like this blog to accomplish.
+I have several goals that I would like this blog to accomplish.
 First, I would like it to be a diary of my efforts to research, build, and operate my layout.
 Second, I would like it to be a way to share my accomplishments, failures, questions, and thoughts with others.

 As will be explained further in the future, I am currently an active HO scale modeler and have a partially-finished layout already, as well as a corresponding blog documenting my progress (and other railroad and non-railroad ramblings!)
 It can be found here.
 I will try and keep this blog focused solely on my O scale railroad and related activities, and keep my older one for everything else.